shwetank/extension-docs/tut_commands.md

 copyright: opera-ccby
 ---
 ##Introduction

 This article describes how to use the [Commands API](commands.html) to add keyboard shortcuts to various commands in your extensions.

 ##Keyboard shortcuts in extensions

-Keyboard shortcuts in extensions can only have the following dupported keys: A-Z, 0-9, Comma, Period, Home, End, PageUp, PageDown, Insert, Delete, Tab, Arrow keys (Up, Down, Left, Right) and the Media Keys (MediaNextTrack, MediaPlayPause, MediaPrevTrack, MediaStop).
+Keyboard shortcuts in extensions can only have the following supported keys: A-Z, 0-9, Comma, Period, Home, End, PageUp, PageDown, Insert, Delete, Tab, arrow keys (Up, Down, Left, Right), and media keys (MediaNextTrack, MediaPlayPause, MediaPrevTrack, MediaStop).

-Every keyboard shortcut combination must include either 'Alt' or 'Ctrl' ('Command' key on Mac; 'Ctrl' is automatically converted to 'Command' in Mac, so if you want to use the 'Ctrl' key instead of 'Command' in Mac then please specify it as 'MacCtrl') .
-However, you cannot use 'Ctrl' and 'Alt' in the same shortcut combination.
-Also, you cannot use modifier keys like 'Ctrl' or 'Alt' in combination with media keys like 'MediaNextTrack', 'MediaPlayPause' etc.
+Every keyboard shortcut combination must include either Alt or Ctrl (or Command on Mac).
+Note that Ctrl is automatically converted to Command on Mac, so if you want to use the Ctrl key instead of Command on Mac then please specify it as MacCtrl.

+You cannot use Ctrl and Alt in the same shortcut combination.
+Also, you cannot use modifier keys like Ctrl or Alt in combination with media keys like MediaNextTrack, MediaPlayPause, etc.

 ##Permissions

 To get the ability to have keyboard shortcuts, you first need to declare this in the manifest file by putting *commands* in the *permissions* field, like so:

 <pre class="prettyprint">{
   "commands": {
-   …
+   ...
    }
 }</pre>

-There are two reserved commands called '_execute_browser_action' (which will open up a browser action popup page) and '_execute_page_action' (which will open up the page action's popup page).
+There are two reserved commands called `_execute_browser_action` (which will open up a browser action popup page) and `_execute_page_action` (which will open up the page action's popup page).
 To have an keyboard shortcut to open up the browser action's popup page, you would write the following in the manifest file.

 <pre class="prettyprint">{
 ...